Review Procedures

 Accrediting organizations also monitor institutions and programs between reviews and may require annual reporting, interim reviews or substantive change reports from the institutions and programs they accredit.
 Annual reporting could include financial statements and updated curricular or planning information and student data.
 Interim reviews are required when issues are left unresolved from a comprehensive evaluation.
 Substantive change reports are typically required to document important changes in the scope, standards or practices of an institution or program.

 Accrediting organizations take a range of formal actions when reviewing an institution or program for initial or continuing accreditation.
 This chart indicates the types and frequency of actions reported by accrediting organizations arrayed by type of organization.
+Definitions used for these actions vary among accrediting organizations.
 Please contact individual accreditors for additional information about use of these terms.

 Figure 28:

-Accreditation Action Regional National Faith-Related National Career-Related Programmatic Totals
+Accreditation Action Regional National Faith-Related National Career-Related Institutional Programmatic Totals

 Figure 29: